mVentory/MVentory_S3CDN/README.md

 mVentory substitutes the normal magento path with the path from Admin/System/Config/Web/Base Media URL followed by the normal Magento path and the file name.
 There should be no need to change the theme, unless it bypasses normal magento path generation functions.

 All image sizes must exist in S3.
-No dynamic reszing takes place.
+No dynamic resizing takes place.

 Make sure that the placeholder image is uploaded to S3 as well.

 All code for displaying images normally takes their URLs from "catalog/image" helper (app/code/core/Mage/Catalog/Helper/Image.php).
-We redefined this class with our own (app/code/community/MVentory/Tm/Helper/Image.php) and have overridden the toString() method so that it returns URLs pointing to images on CDN.
+We redefined this class with our own (app/code/community/MVentory/CDN/Helper/Image.php) and have overridden the toString() method so that it returns URLs pointing to images on CDN.
 Compatibility with other extensions

 Access to S3 is abstracted by redefining ... in mVentory.
 If a file is not found in the local storage mVentory tried to download it from S3 for other extensions to use.
 If an image is saved via ... it is uploaded to S3.
 Remember that /media/ folder can be purged at any time.